-This week ends the study through the books of Moses.
+The study through the books of Moses ends this week.
 Next week we will begin in Genesis.
-I pray to continue this comment each week until a whole year is completed.

 This week I want to focus an amazing statement in Deuteronomy 34.
 It is recorded in verse 7.

 Although Moses was one hundred and twenty years old when he died, his eye was not dim, nor his vigor abated.” – Deuteronomy 34:7